aicreatorske-creator/DataMambo/README.md

 Security is a top priority for DataMambo.

-*   **API Key Management**: The Google Gemini API key is intended to be used via a serverless backend or a build-time environment variable substitution. **Do not expose your API key directly in client-side code in a production environment.** The current setup uses `process.env.API_KEY` to abstract away the key's origin, assuming it is provided by a secure environment.
+*   **API Key Management**: The Google Gemini API key is loaded from the `API_KEY` environment variable via `process.env.API_KEY`. **Do not expose your API key directly in client-side code or commit it to version control.** The application is designed to run in an environment where the `API_KEY` is securely provided.
 *   **Authentication**: The app includes a mock authentication system.
 In a real-world scenario, this would be replaced with a secure service like Firebase Authentication, including security rules for data access.
 *   **Cross-Site Scripting (XSS)**: We leverage React's automatic escaping of JSX content to prevent XSS attacks from user-generated data.
 All data should be properly sanitized on the backend before being sent to the client.